The Snowmen: Prequels

-To promote the special, three prequels were released.
+To promote the special, three minisode prequels were released.
 The first was broadcast during the 2012 Children in Need telethon on 16 November 2012, titled "The Great Detective".
 The Silurian Madame Vastra, her human wife Jenny Flint, and the Sontaran Strax describe a number of strange phenomena to the Eleventh Doctor, who tells the group that he has retired.

 A second prequel, titled "Vastra Investigates", was released online on 17 December 2012.
 At the end of a case, Vastra and Jenny converse with an officer from Scotland Yard and apologise for Strax's violent wishes for the culprit's punishment.
 Vastra explains Strax's origins as a clone warrior from outer space as well as her own as a prehistoric intelligent reptile to the officer, much to his astonishment.
 Vastra reveals that she was awoken by an extension to the London Underground and initially disliked humans, though that changed when she fell in love with Jenny.
 On the carriage ride home, Jenny notices it is beginning to snow and Vastra notes that the snow should be impossible because there are no clouds in the sky.

-A third prequel, titled "The Battle of Demon's Run — Two Days Later" was released on the United States iTunes and Amazon Video stores on 25 March 2013.
+A third prequel, titled "The Battle of Demon's Run — Two Days Later", was released on the United States iTunes and Amazon Video stores on 25 March 2013.
 Two days after Strax's apparent death at Demon's Run, Vastra and Jenny convince him that he is not mortally wounded and invite him to accompany them back to 1800s London.
 The scene had been filmed as an extra due to the anticipation that fans would ask how Strax was resurrected and came to be in Vastra's employ.